 What’s Another Word for a La Carte?

 Phrases like “from the menu” and “individually priced” communicate that a menu or section of a menu is a la carte.
 It all boils down to items being priced separately, as add-ons to your meal.
 This can happen with sides or very specific dishes.

-What is a Du Jour Menu?
+What Is a Du Jour Menu?

 Du jour menus change daily, depending on what’s available or what the chef prepared.
 So, “chicken du jour” means the chicken that’s available today.
 Likewise, “soup du jour” is the soup that’s available today.